the-turing-way/the-turing-way/reproducible_environments.md

 conda create --name Project_One python=3.7.1 scipy=1.2.1 matplotlib
 ```

-Now that an envronment has been created it's time to activate (start using) it via `conda activate environment_name`, so in this example:
+Now that an environment has been created it's time to activate (start using) it via `conda activate environment_name`, so in this example:
 ```
 conda activate Project_One
 ```